 The first point of interest is the Kotor Old Town Viewpoint where the two trails converge.
 We recommend stopping here to catch your breath, take in the view and snap a few photos.

-For more information about the Church of Our Lady of Remedy (and the many other churches in the city!), read our blog post: Churches in Kotor.
+For more information about the Church of Our Lady of Remedy (and the many others in the city), read our article: Top Churches in Kotor.

 Kotor Hiking Along The Fortifications

-From the church, the hike becomes more inclined with long switchbacks.
+From the Lady of Remedy, the hike becomes more inclined with long switchbacks.
 Although this section of the trek is tougher, the views are mesmerizing.
 With each step, the vantage point shifts just enough to provide a new perspective.
-Shutterbugs – like me! – will have a difficult time resisting the urge to snap yet another picture of the incredible natural scenes.
+Shutterbugs will have a difficult time resisting the urge to snap yet another picture of the incredible natural scenes along this section of the Kotor Hike.

-We navigated our way through the crumbling walls, going up stairs just to see where they led and poking our heads through doorways and windows before continuing our hike up the Kotor fortress steps.
+We navigated our way through the crumbling walls, going up stairs just to see where they led.
+After poking our heads through doorways and windows, we continued our hike up the Kotor fortress steps.

 Just beyond the small fort, there is a fork in the road.
 Hikers can keep pushing up to the Kotor San Giovanni Castle or follow the detour through a small hole in the wall.